gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Datasets view

-The datasets displayed here are the ones that have been added by a Collection Digitizer of your institution.
+The datasets displayed here are the ones that have been added by a Collection Administrator of your institution.
 You can only see the datasets of the institution you have been registered to upon creation of your user's profile.
 The datasets are organised by default by order of creation.
 If you wish to order them differently, you can click on any of the available headers and order them in an ascending or descending order:
 - *Name*: name of your dataset as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collection name)
 - *Code*: code of your dataset as stated on [GRSciColl](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"} (collectionCode)
 - *State*: is green (🕒Ready) when the previous action requested is finished and a new one can be done (Actions : [📤import a dataset](#import-my-data), [📥export](#export-my-data),  [🧩encode](#encode-my-data), [🌐publish](#publish-my-data) and [✅approve](#approve-my-data)).